What is an Apprenticeship?

 The next step is to become a licensed apprentice with the State of Idaho by filling out an application on the Idaho Division of Building Safety website.
 Sometimes applying for the license in advance of looking for employment can help show employers that you are serious about this as a career path.

 Finally, you will register for classes.
-Registration opens on July 1st, and CEWT accepts online registrations up until two days prior to the class’s start date.
+Registration opens early July, and CEWT accepts online registrations up until two days prior to the class’s start date.
 If you need help with registration please, call the main CEWT office at (208) 282–3372.